The Biggest Holiday Job Search Myth

 Hidden Networking Opportunities

-Since many people think looking for work right now is a waste of time, you have less competition.
+Since many people still think looking for work right now is a waste of time, you have less competition.
 But recruiters and hiring managers are still searching for candidates.
 Even if they are taking days off, or even a vacation, in today’s 24/7 world of work people are rarely disconnected from the office.
 Not even during the holidays.

 Nothing is a Sure Thing